aptos-labs/aptos-core/aptos-move/move-examples/dao/nft_dao/README.md

     - This is to allow escrow-less voting and accommodating to existing NFTs since most of them are globally unique
 - Relax to globally_unique_**now** from globally_unique_**permanently** as the constraint for **governance token**
     - globally_unique_**now**  requires TokenData to have a maximum = 1 and globally_unique_**permanently** requires TokenData to have a **maximum = 1 && maximum_mutable = false**
-    - we found popular collections (eg Aptos mingo) are globally_unique_now.
+    - we found popular collections (eg Supra mingo) are globally_unique_now.
 We want to make sure our tool work for these collections.
     - Relaxing the constraint doesn’t increase the risk since only the creator can mint more tokens.
 If the creator is the malicious entity, there is no way to
 - Not supporting features like mutating the collection maximum requiring creator authority
     - [We don’t support move compiling in v0 for each DAO individually](https://www.notion.so/NFT-DAO-V0-Eng-Design-Doc-139179339c78475e95d1f3bb71df9f9d).
 This makes it infeasible to acquire the signer of the creator account to perform the operation.